Revere High School

 The Revere High School Building Committee was formed as an independent committee to act on behalf of Revere Public School District to initiate, manage, and oversee the Revere High School Feasibility Study in collaboration with the Massachusetts School Building Authority (“MSBA”), Revere Public School District, and the community as a whole.
 The committee is made up of school committee members, members of the school district administration, many of the committee members are also parents in our District.

-Our goal is to determine the most appropriate solution for the Revere High School in the most fiscally responsible, sustainable, flexible, and educationally appropriate manner as it progresses through the Feasibility Study process.
+Our goal is to determine the most appropriate solution for the Revere High School in the most fiscally responsible, sustainable, flexible, and educationally appropriate manner as it moves from Feasibility Study through Construction .

-We typically meet twice each month, and we welcome questions, feedback, and community involvement every step of the way.
+We typically meet once a month, and we welcome questions, feedback, and community involvement every step of the way.

 Building Committee